0day-ci/linux/Documentation/dev-tools/checkpatch.rst

   **EXPORT_SYMBOL**
     EXPORT_SYMBOL should immediately follow the symbol to be exported.

+  **INCLUDE_LINUX**
+    Whenever asm/file.h is included and linux/file.h exists, a conversion can be made when linux/file.h includes asm/file.h.
+    However this is not always the case (See signal.h).

   **IN_ATOMIC**
     in_atomic() is not for driver use so any such use is reported as an ERROR.
     Also in_atomic() is often used to determine if sleeping is permitted,